WooJoongKim0107/GeneBib/README.txt

 		<./src/Share/share.py>
 	5. Find the fraction of categories (genetic tools, medical science, etc) among debuted genes.
 		<./src/Share/portion.py>
+	7. Check if vital few genes take the majority of papers/patents, i.e., Pareto principle holds or not.
+	    <./src/Pareto/pareto.py>
-	6. Finding the fitting parameters of the model to describe the debut time-series
+	8. Finding the fitting parameters of the model to describe the debut time-series
 		<./src/fitting.py> and <./src/Fitting/...>